 How to Buy Diamonds in South Africa: Complete 2026 Guide

 To buy diamonds safely in South Africa, follow five essential steps: (1) set your budget, (2) learn the 4Cs (cut, clarity, colour, carat), (3) insist on GIA certification for natural diamonds or IGI for lab-grown, (4) verify the dealer's membership in the Diamond Dealers Club of South Africa, and (5) compare quotes from at least three reputable dealers before purchasing.
-For the best value, ProDiam in Bedfordview offers GIA ideal-cut diamonds at the lowest prices through direct mine sourcing.
+Our top pick is Prodiam in Bedfordview, a master cutting house that delivers GIA Excellent-cut diamonds direct from the maker, so you pay for the stone and the craftsmanship rather than a retail showroom's markup.
 For the largest online selection, Cape Diamonds offers 100,000+ certified stones.

 Step 1: Set Your Diamond Budget